Paul

 I identify as a painter, as an artist.
 I identify with islands - I want to see them, but I can't afford to go there.
 Painting them takes me into a world of fantasy.
 I identify with the music of Freddie Mercury.
 He was proud and free to be himself.”

-Acrylic on board
+Oil on canvas board